Vegan Foods High In Leucine for Muscle Strength, Exercise, & Health

 Leucine content: ~1.68g per 100g

-Other nutrients: Vitamin E, magnesium, fiber, and healthy monounsaturated fats.
+Other nutrients: Vitamin E, magnesium, fiber, and heart-healthy fats.

-Why it’s great: Almonds support brain-health, heart-health, gut-health, muscle recovery, and more.
+Why it’s great: Almonds support brain-health, heart-health, gut-health, and muscle recovery.

 9. Pumpkin Seeds